-The preparation of the SII balance sheet is on a different basis to IFRS and therefore that used for tax purposes.
+The preparation of the SII balance sheet is on a different basis to IFRS and therefore is also different to that used for tax purposes.
 IFRS timing differences include brought forward tax positions which can be used in future years.
 Consequently, adjustments are required to allow for deferred tax amounts arising on the taxable differences between the SII valuation and the IFRS accounting treatment.

-Note 4 - Property, plant and equipment
+Note 3 - Property, plant and equipment